qiqika/CarND-Path-Planning-Project-1/README.md

 ### 3. Future Work

-1) Change behavior step 5) fit function to
+1) Change behavior step 5) fit function for better planning

+2) Use the dynamic vehicle model or other model to consider more complex situation.